Source catalog

 GitHub Releases

 Pulls tagged releases via the GitHub API.
 Includes diff analysis between consecutive tags, risk scoring, and undocumented-change detection.
-The default and highest-coverage source — works for any public repo with tagged releases.
+The default and highest-coverage source, working for any public repo with tagged releases.

 Google Ads API